steine/QuestForGloriousCode/README.md

 Owns the "SaveChanges" action.
 One UoW is used in tandem with several repositories.

+### Chain of Responsibility
+"...a chain of receiver objects having the responsibility, depending on run-time conditions, to either handle a request or forward it to the next receiver on the chain." - [Wiki](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern)

+Ex.
+Repositoriy with CoR:
+The Service layer shouldn't know if there's a Cache or that some data might be located in an archived table.
+The Service should only request the data from the repository.
+With a CoR implementation on a `IXRepository` as `XRepoCache() -> XRepoSQL() -> XRepoArchive()` the Service only needs to ask the start of the chain for data instead of doing logic for if the data is in the cache or not.
+The chain itself is build by each node implementing the repository interface with the addition of a `IXRepository next` property to another repository of the same interface.
+Logic is moved into the repository on what should be done if it's a hit or miss.

 ### Service Layer
 Separates the business logic from the presentation layers.